prebid/prebid.github.io/prebid-mobile/pbm-api/ios/ios-sdk-integration-gam-original-api.md

 #### Step 1: Create a BannerAdUnit
 {:.no_toc}

-Initialize the `BannerAdUnit` with properties:
+Initialize the `BannerAdUnit` with the following properties:

 - `configId` - an ID of the Stored Impression on the Prebid Server
 - `adSize` - the size of the ad unit which will be used in the bid request.